Everything we know about Daniel Penny, filmed fatally choking Jordan Neely

 A former US Marine who choked Jordan Neely to death on a New York City subway car has been identified as 24-year-old Daniel James Penny.

 Neely’s death was ruled by the New York medical examiner’s office as a homicide due to compression against his neck.
-Video footage and eyewitness accounts show Penny with his arm wrapped around Neely for several minutes until his eyes shut and body went limp.
+Video footage and eyewitness accounts show a man believed to be Mr Penny with his arm wrapped around Neely for several minutes until his eyes shut and body goes limp.

 New York City Police Department officers attempted CPR upon arrival on the F train at the Broadway-Lafayette platform in Manhattan on 1 May, according to an incident report reviewed by The Independent.
 Neely was pronounced dead at Lenox Health Greenwich Village hospital.

+In a statement shared with The Independent at 7.30pm on 5 May, attorneys for Mr Penny said that when Neely “began aggressively threatening Daniel Penny and the other passengers, Daniel, with the help of others, acted to protect themselves, until help arrived.”

+“Daniel never intended to harm Mr Neely and could not have foreseen his untimely death,” the statement added.
+“For too long, those suffering from mental illness have been treated with indifference.
+We hope that out of this awful tragedy will come a new commitment by our elected officials to address the mental health crisis on our streets and subways.”

-News outlets confirmed Mr Penny’s identity on 5 May after online sleuths first discovered his name the previous night.
-Several news outlets, including The New York Post and The New York Daily News, reported attempts to reach him for comment earlier in the week or published details about his military history, but they curiously withheld his name from the public.
+The Independent and other news outlets confirmed Mr Penny’s identity earlier on 5 May after online sleuths first discovered his name the previous night.
+Several news outlets, including The New York Post and The New York Daily News, reported attempts to reach him for comment earlier in the week or published details about his military history, but withheld his name from the public.

-The New York Post’s initial coverage of Neely’s killing even includes a brief comment from Mr Penny but does not disclose his name.
-The Daily News coverage also includes his military service history but no mention of his name.
+A spokesperson for the NYPD could not provide comment or identify the person in the video to The Independent; police are not able to disclose a person’s identity unless they are wanted or in custody.

-Widely shared video footage captured by journalist Juan Alberto Vazquez shows Mr Penny and two other men holding Neely to the floor of a train car on 1 May, while Mr Penny’s arm is wrapped around Neely’s neck.
+Widely shared video footage captured by journalist Juan Alberto Vazquez shows a man believed to be Mr Penny and two other men holding Neely to the floor of a train car on 1 May.

-Police questioned but did not arrest Mr Penny, and his name was withheld.
+Police initially questioned but did not arrest Mr Penny.
 He has not been charged with a crime.

+Mr Penny has provided his version of events to investigators, according to ABC News.

-Mr Penny has retained legal representation from attorneys with the firm Raiser and Kenniff, whose founding partners were both in the armed services, The Independent has confirmed.
+He also has retained legal representation from attorneys with the firm Raiser and Kenniff, whose founding partners were both in the armed services.

 Thomas Kenniff unsuccessfully ran for Manhattan district attorney as a Republican in 2021, ultimately losing to Alvin Bragg, who received more than 82 per cent of the vote.